xning11/SQLpractice/README.md

 2. Pivot title rows by year.
 3. Find the 3 most recently hired employees and what department they work in.
 4. Find the Running Daily Sum of number of employees hired ever.
-5. Find the second or Nth highest salary by department.
+5. Find the second or Nth highest salary, by departments.

+### Northwind
+1. List row number of products, by categories.
+2. Total sales per product.
+3. Running total sales by product categories.
+4. Lag and lead in order days.
+5. First and last order dates and difference between order days.
+6. Group customers based on purchase frequency.

 ### Reference